Border Bank: A Better Path to Risk Management

 With WolfPAC, Border now benefits from:

 Border used to enter Board meetings with an overwhelming amount of printed spreadsheets.
 Having the information in this format was too complex for the Board to digest easily, and too time intensive for the team to put together.
-With WolfPAC, they can now distribute easy-to-read reports and immediately make any necessary changes during the meeting.
+With WolfPAC risk management software, they can now distribute easy-to-read reports and immediately make any necessary changes during the meeting.

 - Greater Consistency